Cleaning Uses for the Miracle Powder That is Baking Soda!

 NOTE: Baking soda can be used to brighten both coloured and white fabrics, however, more effective results can be observed in the case of the latter.

 Clean the Toilet Bowl

 For this, you will need white vinegar and baking soda.
+This method is also tried and tested for removing stubborn mineral build up in toilet bowls.
 Gather the two ingredients and follow the steps below:

 - Depending on how dirty or stained the bowl is, add in 1-2 cups of baking soda.

 - Follow this up with 1-2 cups of distilled vinegar.

 - Allow the ingredients to break down grime for at least 45 minutes while the lid is down.

 - While most of the residue will be loosened due to the vinegar and baking soda, light scrubbing with a toilet brush may be required for stubborn stains.